Starting an LLC in Nevada is easy, just follow these simple steps:

 202 North Carson Street

 Note: You must also pay $150 for the Initial List Fee and $200 for the Nevada Business License Fee to complete your application

 A Certificate of Good Standing verifies that your LLC was legally formed and has been properly maintained.
 Several instances where you might need to get one include:

 - Seeking funding from banks or other lenders

 - Forming your business as a foreign LLC in another state

 - Obtaining or renewing specific business licenses or permits

-To order a Certificate of Good Standing in Nevada, simply register for SilverFlume: Nevada’s Business Portal, do an entity search for your business, and request your certificate.
+Instructions: To order a Certificate of Good Standing in Nevada, simply register for SilverFlume, Nevada’s Business Portal, do an entity search for your business, and request your certificate.

-If you no longer wish to conduct business with your LLC, it is important to officially dissolve it.
+If at any point in the future you no longer wish to conduct business with your LLC, it is important to officially dissolve it.
 Failure to do so in a timely fashion can result in tax liabilities and penalties, or even legal trouble.
 To dissolve your LLC, there are two broad steps:

 - Close your business tax accounts